alice-i-cecile/rust-variadics-background/src/introduction.md

 Ultimately, there are three reasons for this:

 1. Syntax should be intuitively consistent betweeen variadic functions, variadic tuples and variadic generics.
-2. Variadic functions, variadic generics and varidic tuples may rely on each other under the hood, depending on the [implementation strategy](implementation-proposals/proposals.md).
+2. Variadic tuples, variadic functions and variadic generics may rely on each other under the hood, depending on the [implementation strategy](implementation-proposals/proposals.md).
+In particular, variadic functions and generics can both be emulated with variadic tuples.
-3. Many [features](features.md) rely on the interplay between variadic functions, tuples and generics to reach their full potential.
+3. Some [features](features.md) rely on the interplay between variadic functions, tuples and generics to reach their full potential.

 ## Why don't we have variadics already?